Gerry Steinberg: Early life

 The son of Jewish parents Harry and Esther Steinberg, Gerry Steinberg attended St Margaret's CE Primary School in Durham and then Whinney Hill Secondary Modern School and Johnston Grammar School (both schools now known as Durham Johnston Comprehensive School) on Crossgate Moor.
 He gained a Teachers Certificate at Sheffield College of Education (now a campus of Sheffield Hallam University) on Collegiate Crescent in Sheffield, and later a Diploma of Education (DipEd) of Backward Children (Special Educational Needs) at Newcastle Polytechnic (now Northumbria University Coach Lane Campus).

 He started teaching at Hexham Camp School in 1966, then moved to Elemore Hall in County Durham in 1969.
 From 1975 to 1987 he was at Whitworth House Special School in Spennymoor, where he became Head Teacher.
 He joined the Labour Party in 1969, and became election agent for Durham MP Mark Hughes in 1973.
 He was elected to Durham City Council in May 1975.
 He was Secretary of the Labour Group on the City Council from 1981 to 1987, and Co-Leader of the Council from 1983 to 1987.

 Parliamentary career

 In 1985 he was selected from a short list of six to be the Labour parliamentary candidate for Durham City, after Hughes had decided not to stand again.
-Steinberg was elected as the Member of Parliament in June 1987.
+Steinberg was elected as the Member of Parliament in June 1987 until he stood down in 2005, achieving Labour's highest ever majority of over 22,000 votes, in 1997.
 He was a member of a number of Parliamentary Committees, including the Education & Skills Select Committee and the Public Accounts Committee.